Cosmo199/ttb-challenge/README.md

 # ttb-challenge
 ็Greetings, my name is Nawakarn Ninprawut.
 It's a pleasure to meet you.
 I have completed the assignment and arranged the test cases in this repository in the order specified by the requirements.🙏🏻

-🌈 Test Automation assignment
+🌈 Test Automation assignment<br>

 1.Check duplicate items from list A and list B and append to a new list.
-Using your preferred programming language.
+Using your preferred programming language.<br>
-📌 Folder Name : 1 and 2 create test script by cypress
+📌 Folder Name : 1 and 2 create test script by cypress<br>

 2.Create automation script to test website ‘http://the-internet.herokuapp.com/login’ following test cases in table below.
-You can use your preferred programming language.
+You can use your preferred programming language.<br>
-📌 Folder Name :
+📌 Folder Name : 1 and 2 create test script by cypress<br>

-3.Create automation script using your preferred programming language for test Rest API GET request.
+3.Create automation script using your preferred programming language for test Rest API GET request.<br>
-📌 Folder Name : 3.Create automation script API Test
+📌 Folder Name : 3.Create automation script API Test<br>

 4.Design test coverage and create automated test scripts.
 Project manager assigns you to test mobile application.
-You can download source code 📌 Folder Name : 4.Design test coverage and create automated test scripts mobile app.
+You can download source code <br>
+📌 Folder Name : 4.Design test coverage and create automated test scripts mobile app.<br>

-5.Please create jenkins pipeline for executing automated script.
+5.Please create jenkins pipeline for executing automated script.<br>
-📌 Folder Name : 5.Jenkins Pipeline
+📌 Folder Name : 5.Jenkins Pipeline <br>

-6.A simple cipher is built on the alphabet wheel which has uppercase English letters ['A'-'Z'] written on It:
+6.A simple cipher is built on the alphabet wheel which has uppercase English letters ['A'-'Z'] written on It:<br>
-📌 Folder Name :
+📌 Folder Name : <br>